ajslater/codex/README.md

 - `CODEX_THROTTLE_USER=60` Authenticated users
 - `CODEX_THROTTLE_OPDS=60` The OPDS v1 & v2 APIs
 - `CODEX_THROTTLE_OPENSEARCH=60` The OPDS v1 Opensearch API

-#### Comicbox

-- `DEBUG_TRANSFORM` will show verbose information about how the comicbox library reads all archive metadata sources and transforms it into a the comicbox schema.

 ### Reverse Proxy